-RUTH H. GREELEY, as Executor of the Estate of GEORGIA H. HUNTER, deceased, having filed herein and rendered to this Court a full, true and correct account of her administration of said estate, which petition was for a final distribution of the estate of said decedent, and said account and petition for distribution having come on regularly for hearing September 4, 1979, and said day having been duly and regularly set for the hearing of the same; and it appearing to the Court, and the Court now finds, as follows:
+RUTH H. GREELEY, as Executor of the Estate of GEORGIA E. HUNTER, deceased, having filed herein and rendered to this Court a full, true and correct account of her administration of said estate, which petition was for a final distribution of the estate of said decedent, and said account and petition for distribution having come on regularly for hearing September 4, 1979, and said day having been duly and regularly set for the hearing of the same; and it appearing to the Court, and the Court new finds, as follows:

-- That due notice as required by law has been given of the time and place set for the hearing of said first and final account, and petition for distribution. - 2.
-That said GMORGIA E. HUNTER died on November 4.
-1978 in the County of Volo, State of California, and was a resident of said County and State and left an estate therein.

-3. That thereafter and pursuant to proceedings duly held
+- 1. That due notice as required by law has been given of the time and place set for the hearing of said first and final account, and petition for distribution. - 2.
+That said GEORGIA E. HUNTER died on November 4, 1978 in the County of Yolo, State of California, and was a resident of said County and State and left an estate therein. - 3.
+That thereafter and pursuant to proceedings duly held on December 21.
+1978, RUTH H. GREELEY was duly appointed Executor of said estate, and Letters Testamentary were issued to her herein on December 21, 1978.